Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Maret 2026 15.54.05 UTC
+- WIB: Minggu, 29 Maret 2026 16.49.38 UTC
-- WITA: Minggu, 29 Maret 2026 16.54.05 UTC
+- WITA: Minggu, 29 Maret 2026 17.49.38 UTC
-- WIT: Minggu, 29 Maret 2026 17.54.05 UTC
+- WIT: Minggu, 29 Maret 2026 18.49.38 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature